History of circumcision: Medical concerns

 Specific medical arguments aside, several hypotheses have been raised in explaining the public's acceptance of infant circumcision as preventive medicine.
 The success of the germ theory of disease had not only enabled physicians to combat many of the postoperative complications of surgery, but had made the wider public deeply suspicious of dirt and bodily secretions.
 Accordingly, the smegma that collects under the foreskin was viewed as unhealthy, and circumcision readily accepted as good penile hygiene.
 Secondly, moral sentiment of the day regarded masturbation as not only sinful, but also physically and mentally unhealthy, stimulating the foreskin to produce the host of maladies of which it was suspected.
 In this climate, circumcision could be employed as a means of discouraging masturbation.
 All About the Baby, a popular parenting book of the 1890s, recommended infant circumcision for precisely this purpose.
 (However, a survey of 1410 men in the United States in 1992, Laumann found that circumcised men were more likely to report masturbating at least once a month.)
 As hospitals proliferated in urban areas, childbirth, at least among the upper and middle classes, was increasingly under the care of physicians in hospitals rather than with midwives in the home.
 It has been suggested that once a critical mass of infants were being circumcised in the hospital, circumcision became a class marker of those wealthy enough to afford a hospital birth.

 During the same time period, circumcision was becoming easier to perform.
 William Stewart Halsted's 1885 discovery of hypodermic cocaine as a local anaesthetic made it easier for doctors without expertise in the use of chloroform and other general anaesthetics to perform minor surgeries.
 Also, several mechanically aided circumcision techniques, forerunners of modern clamp-based circumcision methods, were first published in the medical literature of the 1890s, allowing surgeons to perform circumcisions more safely and successfully.

 Born in the United Kingdom during the late 19th century, John Maynard Keynes and his brother Geoffrey, were both circumcised in boyhood due to parents' concern about their masturbatory habits.
-Some mainstream pediatric manuals continued to recommend circumcision as a deterrent against masturbation until the 1950s.
+Some mainstream pediatric manuals continued to recommend circumcision as a deterrent against masturbation until the 1950s, and a 1970 edition of the standard US urology textbook said "Parents readily ... adopt measures which may avert masturbation.
+Circumcision is usually advised on these grounds."